Reseda Country Club

 Reseda Country Club was a nightclub and multi-purpose venue located on Sherman Way in Reseda, California.

 The building started off as a Sav-On drug store in the 1950s and later became a music venue in 1980 when Chuck Landis purchased the site.
 It originally featured country music acts, hence its name.

 The club was managed by concert promoter Jim Rissmiller from 1981 to 1984.
-Rissmiller was able to book premier shows of all types, including acts such as B.B.
+Rissmiller was able to book premier shows of all types, including acts such as Jerry Garcia Band, B.B.
 King, Iggy Pop, James Brown, R.E.M., and U2.
 Other acts that performed at the Country Club were heavy metal bands such as Metallica, Slayer, Megadeth, Sepultura, Anthrax, Testament, W.A.S.P., Armored Saint, Fates Warning, Dark Angel, Sanctuary, Savatage, Bitch, Alcatrazz, Abattoir, and Malice, as well as punk rock bands like D.R.I., Bad Religion, the Circle Jerks, Social Distortion, T.S.O.L., the Cro-Mags, 7 Seconds, and Bad Brains.
 Prince held an afterparty concert at the venue following the 1987 MTV Video Music Awards.